 All member countries of IMU automatically become members of ICMI.
 The Adhering Organization (AO) of a country (typically the academy of science, the mathematical society or similar institution) monitors the membership of IMU for a given country.
 The AO appoints a Committee for Mathematics to be responsible for the executive aspects of the relationship with IMU.
 Relations with ICMI are the responsibility of this Committee, or of the Sub-Commission for ICMI (see below), when it exists.

-The second category of ICMI members consists of the countries that are non-IMU members.
+The second category of ICMI members consists of countries that are not IMU members.
 With the approval of IMU's Executive Committee, ICMI may, on an individual basis, co-opt countries that are unable to join IMU.
-When considering an application for membership from a non-IMU country, the ICMI Executive Committee looks for evidence of coordinated involvement of the major parties in mathematics education within the country at issue, such as organizations of university and research mathematicians, researchers in mathematics education, teachers of mathematics, etc., according to the specific circumstances.
+When considering an application for membership from a non-IMU country, the ICMI Executive Committee looks for evidence within the country seeking membership of coordinated involvement from major parties in mathematics education, such as organizations of university and research mathematicians, researchers in mathematics education, teachers of mathematics, and so on according to the specific circumstances.
 If the application is successful, a body (normally the body responsible for the application) will be identified as an equivalent of the country's AO with respect to ICMI.

 There are currently 93 member countries of ICMI, 73 of which are also members of IMU and 8 associate members of IMU.
 Each country, whether an IMU member or not, is invited to appoint a Representative to ICMI , who acts as a liaison between ICMI and the mathematics education community in the country.
 These representatives elect the ICMI Executive Committee (on a quadrennial basis) during the ICMI General Assembly.